ovh/docs/pages/public_cloud/integrations/prefect_guide_01_getting_started/guide.en-gb.md

 - **Task**: a unit of computation that performs a specific operation.
 Tasks can be thought of as the building blocks of a Prefect flow, where each task represents a single step in a larger pipeline.

-As an example, if we want to create an AI Pipeline, one task could be a job launch to train a model and another task to deploy the model.
-With these two tasks, we can create a flow.
+As an example, if you want to create an AI Pipeline, one task could be a job launch to train a model and another task to deploy the model.
+With these two tasks, you can create a flow.

 ### Start with Prefect

 As explained before, Prefect is an agent-server software.
 The agent has to be installed on your local execution environment, and the server can be installed manually or just started with the Prefect Cloud offer.

 This [Prefect installation tutorial](https://docs.prefect.io/getting-started/installation/) may help you to deploy Prefect on a virtual machine.
-Prefect provides an interface (UI) to see the flows we run and the state of each flow.
+Prefect provides an interface (UI) to see the flows you run and the state of each flow.

-**Alternatively, we can use the Prefect Cloud version**.
-With this version, we will benefit from the same approach but with more features and support, and everything is managed by Prefect.
+**Alternatively, you can use the Prefect Cloud version**.
+With this version, you will benefit from the same approach but with more features and support, and everything is managed by Prefect.

 For the next tutorials, we will **choose this second option**.

 **To configure your Prefect Cloud account**, go on [their official website and create an account](https://www.prefect.io/).
 The Prefect Personal free plan is sufficient for the next steps.